microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 1. Go to the Universal Windows Platform settings, then click the + to add a Windows MR Loader.
 1. Ensure that Initialize on Startup is checked.
 1. (**_Optional_**) Click on the Windows Mixed Reality tab under XR Plugin Management and create a custom settings profile to change the defaults.

+Complete instructions and information can be found in our [XR SDK getting started guide](GettingStartedWithMRTKAndXRSDK.md).